zavanton123/aws-notes/Actions.md

 - add IAM role to EC2 instance
 - access EC2 instance by its public IP and DNS in browser (via http)
 - access EC2 instance by its public IP and DNS via ssh
+- using IAM role show all the IAM users via the ssh
+- create a clone of the image by ('launch more like this', or a new template, or a new AMI)
 - create a new EBS volume and attach it to some EC2 instance
 - create a snapshot of some EC2 volume
 - create a volume from the snapshot in a different AZ